 For readers who would like to know something about me:

 I grew up & went to school in the Lake District.
-I performed well academically but was bullied because I was clumsy, a bit of an ugly duckling & never had the confidence to participate much in sports.
+I performed well academically but had to cope with bullying & other adversity, so I never had the confidence to participate much in sports.
 Despite this, I’ve always taken my problems to nature, & felt most alive when I’m exposed to its forces.
 Early inspirations were my great aunt and uncle, who live in the Yorkshire Dales & know the Wainwrights like the backs of their hands.
 I also saw an exhibition of some of George Mallory and Andrew Irvine’s possessions at Rheged Discovery Centre, which captured my imagination.

 After leaving my school in Penrith I went to Oxford University, where I studied English.
 Whilst there I experienced more problems with self-image, but I just about managed to cope with the work & was proud to achieve a 2:1.

 I then completed a postgraduate degree in History from a distance, commuting weekly between Cumbria & Reading as I couldn’t afford the accommodation fees.
 Whilst doing this I applied for more than 1000 jobs and received only a handful of interviews.
 The negative impact of this on my self-esteem has been huge, and made me decide to stop allowing others to decide what I am worth.
 Only I should be able to do that.
-I spent 2 years volunteering for the National Trust, in one of their gardens.
+I spent 2 years volunteering to care for a beautiful garden in the Eden Valley.
 Anything and everything outdoors is my passion.
 I also discovered the joys of endurance racing and have competed several times in the gruelling Helvellyn triathlon.
 During the time when I was volunteering & trying to find a place where I fit, my cousin Jonny, who was 1 year 20 days my senior & also a beloved friend, became ill with malignant melanoma and died just 3 months after his diagnosis.
 I realised I only have one fragile life & that failing to make the most of what I have been given would be an unforgiveable waste.

-*April 2015: The Lakes 3000s Kate climbed the Lake District 3000ers, that is, all the hills that exceed 3000 feet in height, and cycled 55 miles between them.
-She ascended Scafell and Scafell Pike before cycling over Hardknott Pass, the steepest road in Britain, and then hiking up Hevellyn and Skiddaw.
-This took her just under 20 hours.
+*April 2015: The Lakes 3000s Ascent of the Lake District 3000ers, that is, all the hills that exceed 3000 feet in height, including 55 miles’ cycling between them, over Hardknott & Wrynose Pass.
+17 hours.

 *February 2016: Winter ascent of Aneto (3404m) in the Catalonian Pyrenees.
 The group got to around 3200m and were looking strong, but 100mph winds forced them to turn back.

 *June 2016: “Everesting” cycle challenge.
-Kate continuously cycled the equivalent vertical height gain to Mt Everest (8848m) in 30 hours.
-She did this by completing ‘reps’ of Great Dun Fell in the Cumbrian Pennines, which has a road leading right to its summit and entails 5 miles of climbing, with a maximum gradient of 23%.
+Continuously cycling the equivalent vertical height gain to Mt Everest (8848m) in a day.
+Kate did this by completing ‘reps’ of Great Dun Fell in the Cumbrian Pennines, which has a road leading right to its summit and entails 5 miles of climbing, with a maximum gradient of 23%.
 14 reps of GDF made up an ‘Everest’.
 Kate was supported in this challenge by a visit from Alan Hinkes OBE, the only British mountaineer to have summited all the world’s fourteen 8000m peaks.